SamGa3/microbiome_reconstruction/README.md

 ### 4. Create unambiguous score microbiome table

 This step of the pipeline creates the table of unambiguous scores.
 To do this you need both the table of unambiguous reads and score in the data folder.
 These two tables have been created summarising each sample table output of pathseq (step 3).
 As suggested by Pathseq, some taxonomic_id must be merged together.
-The list of these taxa is in the merged.dmp file, provided with Pathseq.
+The list of these taxa is in the merged.dmp file provided with Pathseq.

 ```R
 rmarkdown::render("scripts/microbes_values/microbiome_estimation.Rmd",